ipynb-python/Workshop-5b-Instructions/README.md

 For example look at this example timeseries,

 ```
-16, 15, 12, 13, 14, 11
+[ 16, 15, 12, 13, 14, 11 ]
 ```

-FIRST VALUE 16

-LAST VALUE 11

-NET CHANGE -5
+Here the first value is 16 the last value is 11 and the net change is -5.

-Here the net change over the time series is `-5` and can be found using:
+i.e. the net change can be found using:

 $$\texttt{net change} =  \texttt{last value} - \texttt{first value}$$